I think as amateur golfers we tend to ignore these wise words.

 Not the ones who can’t hole a putt for toffee and struggling to make the cut.

-And this misconception can often raise our own expectations to delusional levels which is often extremely unhelpful.
+And this misconception can often raise our own expectations which is often extremely unhelpful.

 So what can you take from this?